Twisted homological stability for handlebody mapping class groups: Moduli spaces of handlebodies with tangential structures

-where the vertical map is a homotopy equivalence by Lemma \ref{lem:monoidal-str-homotopy-eq}.
-It follows from the Künneth theorem for topological spaces (see \cite[Cor.~VI.12.10, Prop.~VII.2.6]{Dold} for instance), that there is a natural commutative diagram
+where the vertical map is a homotopy equivalence by Lemma~\ref{lem:monoidal-str-homotopy-eq}.
+Applying the Künneth theorem for topological spaces (see \cite[Cor.~VI.12.10, Prop.~VII.2.6]{Dold}) yields a natural commutative diagram

 where the vertical arrow is the Künneth isomorphism and the horizontal arrow is the direct summand inclusion.
-Thus $\kappa_X(F_{q})=0$ and we have a natural isomorphism
+We deduce that $\kappa_{X}(F_{q}^{\theta})=0$ and we have a natural isomorphism

-For each $1\le j\le q$, we note that the functor $-\otimes F_{j}(X)\colon \Ab\to\Ab$ is exact, because the functor $F_{j}$ takes values in $\bQ$-vector spaces and so $F_{j}(X)$ is a flat abelian group.
+For each $1\le j\le q$, we note that the functor $-\otimes F_{j}(X)\colon \Ab\to\Ab$ is exact, because the functor $F_{j}$ takes values in $\bQ$-vector spaces.
 By the inductive assumption, it is then immediate that the coefficient system $F_{i}(-)\otimes F_{q-i}(X)$ is of finite degree at most $i$ for each $0\le i\le q-1$.
-Since finite degree coefficient systems are closed under direct sums (see \cite[Lem.~1.6]{AnnexLS1}), it follows from \eqref{iso:Kunneth-delta} that the coefficient system $\delta_{X}(F_{q})$ is of finite degree at most $q-1$, and thereby finally that $F_{q}$ is a finite degree coefficient system of degree $q$.
-Moreover, by repeating mutatis mutandis the above proof by stabilising on the left instead of on the right, we also check that the functor $F_{q}$ defines a coefficient system $\langle \sH^{\ge 1}_{V_{1,1}}, \sH^{\ge 1}_{V,V_{1,1}} ] \to \Ab$ of degree $q$, i.e.~it satisfies Condition~\eqref{item:extension-left} of Definition~\ref{def:double-coeff-system}.
+Since finite degree coefficient systems are closed under direct sums (see \cite[Lem.~1.6]{AnnexLS1}), it follows from \eqref{iso:Kunneth-delta} that the coefficient system $\delta_{X}(F_{q}^{\theta})$ is of finite degree at most $q-1$, and thereby finally that $F_{q}^{\theta}$ is a finite degree coefficient system of degree $q$.
+Moreover, by repeating mutatis mutandis the above proof by stabilising on the left instead of on the right, we also check that the functor $F_{q}^{\theta}$ defines a coefficient system $\langle \sH^{\ge 1}_{V_{1,1}}, \sH^{\ge 1}_{V,V_{1,1}} ] \to \Ab$ of degree $q$, i.e.~it satisfies Condition~\eqref{item:extension-left} of Definition~\ref{def:double-coeff-system}.